What is the difference - pilots certificate or pilots licence?

 A Student Pilot Kit gives you the necessary books to gain the knowledge required.
 This contains the Flying Training Manual, Basic Aeronautical Knowledge, Flight Radio for Pilots, and a Pilot Log Book.

 You can start your flying lessons with a Free Temporary RA-Aus Membership that covers you for 3 hours flying or 3 months, whichever comes first.
-And that is easy, you just fill out a form on the day of your first flight.
+And that is easy, you just fill out an on-line form on the day of your first flight.

 Yes, you can start flying now!
 To get your first taste of being at the controls of an aircraft, and feel the exhilaration of aviation, book your Trial Instruction Flight!

 Start learning to fly with Fly Now Redcliffe.
-Book a Trial Instruction Flight, click here now!
+Book a Trial Instruction Flight, Click here now!